current issue archives contents message board postcards search subscribe

 Who is MonsterZine?

-It is the love of monster movies that inspires us to produce MonsterZine, and it is, we imagine, the love of monster movies that inspires people to subscribe to and read MonsterZine.
+It is the love of monster movies that inspires us to produce MonsterZine, and it is, we imagine, the love of monster movies that inspires people to read MonsterZine.

 Keeping in mind that MonsterZine is a web-based publication, articles will be shorter in length than in a comparable print magazine.
 Each issue (or at least most issues) of MonsterZine will include: